1966 24 Hours of Le Mans: 3 Ford "photo" Finish - ACO declares winner

 With the bitter failure of Ferrari's 330 P3 mirroring the failure of the Ford prototypes the previous year (and with salt rubbed into the wound with Ford's formation finish), the "Ford-Ferrari War" moved into its climactic phase.
 The Le Mans results boosted Ford over Ferrari for the 1966 Manufacturers' Championship.
-Ford's answer to Ferrari's next weapon, the 330 P4, was delayed by development problems, handing Ferrari a rematch with the Mk IIs that so dominated them at LeMans, at the 1967 Daytona 24 Hours.
+Ford's answer to Ferrari's next weapon, the 330 P4, was delayed by development problems, handing Ferrari a rematch with the Mk IIs that so dominated them at Le Mans, at the 1967 Daytona 24 Hours.
 After a defective batch of transaxle shafts sank Ford's effort, Ferrari took a 1-2-3 finish with their new P4s and returned the favor of Ford's victory formation.
 Ford's Mark IV was ready in time for the 12 Hours of Sebring, where it won on its maiden outing.
-Three more examples were produced and prepared for the Le Mans 24 Hours, while Ford's championship hopes rested on the older GT40s and the new GT40-derived Mirages to gain points in the intervening races.
-After a disappointing showing at Monza and a controversial denial of championship points from a Mirage win at the Spa event, Ford saw limited opportunity for taking the Manufacturers' title again and instead concentrated on a last hurrah at Le Mans, where the leading Mark IV, driven by Dan Gurney and A. J. Foyt, won handily.
+Three more examples were produced and prepared for the Le Mans 24 Hours, while Ford's championship hopes rested on the older Ford GT40 and the new GT40-derived Mirage M1 to gain points in the intervening races.
+After a disappointing showing at Monza and a controversial denial of championship points from a Mirage win at the Spa event, Ford saw limited opportunity for taking the Manufacturers' title again in 1967 and instead concentrated on a last hurrah at Le Mans, where the leading Mark IV, driven by Dan Gurney and A. J. Foyt, won handily.
 Ferrari took the Manufacturers' title for 1967, edging up-and-coming Porsche by two points.

-The Ford-Ferrari War was ended by new rules for 1968 that eliminated the P4s and Mark IVs from eligibility for the Sports Prototype class with a 3-litre engine capacity limit.
-The GT40s met the production requirement and 5 litre limit for homologation in the new Group 4 class.
+The Ford-Ferrari War was ended by new rules for 1968 that eliminated large capacity engines as in the P4s and Mark IVs from eligibility for the Sports Prototype class with a 3-litre engine capacity limit, as in Formula One.
+The GT40 Mk.I already in 1966 had met the production requirement for homologation in the new Group 4 class, and fitted under the 5 litre limit for 1968.
 Ferrari found the production requirement for homologating the P4 under Group 4 daunting and withdrew from competition in the sport-racer classes.
-Neither Ford nor Ferrari fielded a factory team for the Manufacturers' Championship that year; however, the John Wyer team running the Group 4 GT40s brought home the title for Ford and in 1969 achieved wins with the GT40 at Sebring and Le Mans.
-When Ferrari was able to enter a homologated car for 1970, the class they competed in was dominated by the Porsche 917.
+Neither Ford nor Ferrari fielded a factory team for the Manufacturers' Championship that year; however, the John Wyer team running the Group 4 Ford GT40 Mk.I with permitted updates brought home the title for Ford and in 1969 achieved wins with the GT40 at Sebring and a fourth time at Le Mans.
+When Ferrari was able to enter the homologated 512S car for 1970, the class they competed in was already dominated by the Porsche 917.